-The call for applications for the SAV 2021 Visiting Fellowship is now closed.
-Check back in Fall 2021 for information on how to apply for the 2022 cohort.
+The call for applications for the 2022 Visiting Fellowship is now closed.
+Check back here in Fall 2022 for more information on the 2023 application process.

 The Stimson Center’s South Asia Program offers South Asian Voices Visiting Fellowships annually to outstanding analysts, scholars, and students dedicated to the study of South Asia.
 The year-long fellowship combines professional development of research, writing, and public speaking skills with extensive exposure to the D.C. policy community.